Chatting with the Artist Who Turned Edward Snowden into a Mobile Sculpture

-On Friday, October 10, Edward Snowden appeared in New York’s Union Square, though few recognized him at first.
-You couldn’t blame passersby for missing him—the nine-and-a-half-foot-tall, 200-pound sculpture of the world’s most famous whistle-blower didn’t have any distinguising marks; he was just a giant white man made of concrete hanging out in the park.
-In a moment too serendipitous to make up, the first person to clearly recognize the model of the controversial NSA document leaker was none other than Glenn Greenwald, who happened to be eating breakfast nearby.
+On Friday, October 10, Edward Snowden appeared in New York’s Union Square, though few recognised him at first.
+You couldn’t blame passersby for missing him – 289-centimetre-tall, 90-kilogram sculpture of the world’s most famous whistle-blower didn’t have any distinguising marks; he was just a giant white man made of concrete hanging out in the park.
+In a moment too serendipitous to make up, the first person to clearly recognise the model of the controversial NSA document leaker was none other than Glenn Greenwald, who happened to be eating breakfast nearby.

 Videos by VICE